What These Women Love About Being Single

 Thankful for being single

 “I’ve been in long term relationships and I’m thankful they didn’t work out,” says Anita Rivas, a beauty writer.
 “Why?
 Because if they had, I would currently be divorced, probably with children living in another state.
 The relationships were exhausting emotionally…too much work for them not to have worked out,” she reveals.
 “When I was dating there was always the question of what to wear, makeup or no makeup, where to meet or what to do…most guys on social media view online dating as the frontier of the bar scene.
 After a decade of dating, I decided it was best to let dating happen organically since social media and dating sites weren’t helpful.”
 After making the decision to stop dating, Rivas felt empowered and a sense of relief.
 “I don’t have to consult with anyone regarding vacations, purchases, what to have for dinner, or where to go for the holidays.
 Relationships are hard, especially the romantic kind!
 I realized I preferred being single and having the occasional friend with benefits.
 I applaud anyone who is happily married, engaged or dating, it just hasn’t happened for me—and I’m content with that.”
-Find out why your friendships can help you live a more fulfilled life.

 I gained self-awareness